CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_0.md

 ## Create a Map

-We'll be using developed code to visualize redlining impacts on Denver, CO.
+We'll be using pre-developed code to visualize redlining impacts on Denver, CO.
 Please follow these steps:

 1. Open R Studio in CyVerse
 2. Use "files" (lower right) to navigate to this markdown document:\
   **innovation-summit-2024/docs/worksheets/worksheet_redlining.qmd**
 3. Start at the beginning of the code and complete the following:
-   - Create a map of historically red-lined districts in Denver
+   - Create a map of historically redlined districts in Denver
-   - Overlay NDVI (vegetation greenness) data onto your map
+   - Overlay current-day NDVI (vegetation greenness) data onto your map
 4. Now, it's your turn to choose a variable to observe.
 Use the provided code (written as a function) to select the variable you want to add to your map.

 **Variable Options:**